JorelAli/CommandAPI/docssrc/src/commandarguments.md

 ```

 However, while safer, this also introduces the need to first initialize your arguments before you can start implementing your command.
-To visualize this, we want to implement the command from [Access arguments by node name and index](#example---access-arguments-by-node-name-and-index) again, this time using safe arguments with an argument instance:
+To visualize this, we want to implement the command from [Access arguments by node name and index](#example---access-arguments-by-node-name-and-index) again, but this time using safe arguments with an argument instance:

 <div class="example">